VIOLENCE AGAINST WOMEN POLICY

 • Concerned about the increasing occurrence of trafficking for all forms of exploitation, especially for commercial sexual exploitation, which overwhelmingly affects women and girls;

-1) Assembly Bill 3042 was signed into CA law, January 2005 and is a groundbreaking measure that represents a systemic shift in how we approach the sexual exploitation of children.
+• Concerned that multiple forms of discrimination and conditions of disadvantage contribute to the vulnerability to trafficking of women and girls, and that indigenous, refugee, internally displaced and migrant women and girls may be particularly at risk.1) Assembly Bill 3042 was signed into CA law, January 2005 and is a groundbreaking measure that represents a systemic shift in how we approach the sexual exploitation of children.
 AB3042 provides vital tools for prosecutors to ensure that the perpetrators of child sexual exploitation are held accountable for their crimes.
 This bill is a great step that sends a clear message that paying for sex from a child is not about prostitution.
 Having sex with a child is sexual assault and molestation.
 This law will make clear that our children are not for sale.
 AB3042 will further several goals:

 • AB 3042 gives prosecutors and courts the tools to hold perpetrators accountable.